Node.js lambda

 To configure the collector layer, configure the Traceable Platform agent endpoint by configuring TPA_ENDPOINT environment variable.

-• Configure TPA_ENDPOINT: http://<insert_your_tpa_ip>:4318 as an environment variable; tpa is the Traceable Platform agent IP address that you made a note of in the Before you begin section.
+• Configure TPA_ENDPOINT: http://<insert_your_tpa_ip>:4318 as an environment variable; tpa is the Traceable Platform agent IP address that you noted in the Before you begin section.

 • Make sure that the port number is 4318.
-This is important to connect to the Traceable Platform agent OTLP HTTP endpoint.
+It is important to connect to the Traceable Platform agent OTLP HTTP endpoint.

 Configure Node.js layer